-In this phase of the BLM lifecycle, identify potential areas for further change by monitoring data for generating performance metrics.
+In this phase of the BPM lifecycle, identify potential areas for further change by monitoring data for generating performance metrics.
 Depending on your objectives, you can delve into different aspects of new process efficiencies, such as how well:

 - A workflow functions within a process.